Distance From Vancouver to Horseshoe Bay Ferry

 Passengers Eating at BC Ferry Queen of Capilano

-out the open upper deck, see the views, and also take a look at Bowen
+we will check out the open upper deck, see some very fine views, and also take a look at Bowen

 Island's Snug Cove ferry terminal.